Digital Radio in the Republic of Ireland: DAB Ireland Mux1 (RTÉ - 2006 to 2021)

-It was proposed to close the RTÉ DAB service as well as the Digital only RTE radio channels as part of the November 2019 cost saving plan.
+It was proposed to close the RTÉ DAB service as well as the Digital only RTÉ radio channels as part of the November 2019 cost saving plan.
 This proposed closure was set to take place in April 2020 but was delayed pending review through the outcome of a commissioned report.

 In March 2021, RTÉ announced that it is to cease transmission of its radio services on the Digital Audio Broadcast (DAB) network on 31 March 2021.
 A report commissioned by the broadcaster found that just 0.5% of adults in Ireland listen to radio via DAB while 77% of adults in Ireland listen on FM.